 Communication with outside concerned parties, including parents of affected students.
 As information about a disaster goes out through the media and through the "rumor mill," parents of students will be concerned.
 It is important to provide accurate information to parents in a timely manner.
 The Dean of Students, with assistance from the Chief Communications Officer, has primary responsibility for communicating with parents of affected students.

 If parents call various offices at the college (5777, 5111, etc.), these calls should be forwarded to the Dean of Students' (ext.
 5158).
 If there is no answer at the Dean of Students' Office, these calls should be forwarded to Communications (ext.
 5169).
 If there is no answer at either office, take down a name and phone number; make sure someone returns these calls in a timely manner.

 In the event of an emergency information will be updated regularly on the College home page.
 If the emergency involved the loss of our servers WCTS has arranged an off-site host for our home page.

 Communication with the media.
-In order to avoid misinformation from being reported and to maintain the credibility of the College, it is essential that the college “speak with a single voice.”
-The Director of Communications (or her designee) and the President should be the primary source of information for the media.
+In order to avoid misinformation from being reported and to maintain the credibility of the College, it is essential that the college "speak with a single voice."
+The Chief of Communications and the President should be the primary source of information for the media.

 However, it is important that media have the sense that the college is receptive to their inquires.
 If staff members are absolutely positive that they have accurate answers to direct factual questions, they should provide those answers.